cerdamario13/resi-builder/README.md

 # Build the preview data - output will be a python dictionary
 cover_letter_data =  resi.cover_letter.build_cover_letter_preview(
     job_desc,
     'user_history.json', # Importing a file via file path.
-This can also be dictionary, 'Mr. Weyland', # Optional name of the hiring manager - default to Hiring Manager, 'Be sure to not include any special characters like: !@#$' # Optional additional prompts )
+This can also be dictionary 'Mr. Weyland', # Optional name of the hiring manager - default to Hiring Manager, 'Be sure to not include any special characters like: !@#$' # Optional additional prompts )